News Agency of Nigeria

 The News Agency of Nigeria (NAN) is a news reporting agency owned and run by the Federal Government of Nigeria just like Nigerian Television Authority.
 NAN was formed in part to disseminate news easily across the country and to the international community and also as a means to counter negative stories about Nigeria.

+History

 On 10 May 1976, a decree establishing the agency was promulgated into law but its operations began two years after.
 In March 1978, a board of directors was inaugurated while on 2 October 1978 pilot news operations began.

 NAN provides General News Service to subscribers in three bulletins published daily.
-The agency's website www.nannews.ng (formerly www.nan.ng) was launched on 8 August 2016, to offer news to the worldwide audience interested in news primarily about Nigeria, Africa's most populated country.
+The agency's website was launched on 8 August 2016, to offer news to the worldwide audience interested in news primarily about Nigeria.

 In 2019, NAN signed a content-sharing agreement with Xinhua News Agency.

 The agency has a network of reporters covering all the states of the federation proving to be a valuable source of news reports published by regional and national newspapers who lack a country wide coverage.
-Access to news is subject to premium subscription.